Revelation 2 – 3

 Pergamos: The Church Settled Down in the World

 ¶ 12 And to the angel of the assembly in Pergamos [‘marriage’] write: These things says he that has the sharp two-edged sword: v.12 Greeting and Presentation of Christ.
 The third assembly addressed is Pergamos, which means ‘marriage’.
 Throughout this period of Church history, the church was drawn into an unholy union with the world; a place that was completely untenable with the heavenly calling and hopes of the Church.
 There was great outward growth, but much of it was not real.
 Accordingly, the Lord is presented as having “the sharp two-edged sword” (Heb.
 4:12), because much of the “growth” was portentous and corrupt.
-The sword of the Spirit alone can discern where there is reality in the heart.
+The sword of the Spirit alone can discern where there is “truth in the inward parts” (Psalm 51:6).

 Arius said, "If the Father begat the Son, he that was begotten had a beginning of existence: and from this it is evident, that there was a time when the Son was not.
 It therefore necessarily follows, that he had his substance from nothing"... thus denying the eternal existence of the Son of God, and the Trinity.
 It was based on a human, experiential view of the Father-Son relationship, rather than a scriptural view.
 Arius taught that the Father "begat" or gave being to another god, called God's Son, who in turn created everything else, including the Holy Spirit.
 Arianism spread quickly, and soon Christendom was divided.

-16 Repent therefore: but if not, I come to thee [the angel] quickly, and I will make war with them [the corrupters] with the sword of my mouth. v.16 Exhortation.
+16 Repent therefore: but if not, I come to thee quickly, and I will make war with them with the sword of my mouth. v.16 Exhortation.
 The exhortation is to repent, to change their thoughts, to turn away from the world to Christ.
 If they did not repent, the Lord warns that He would come to the angel (“thee” is singular), and “make war” with those who held and taught the evil doctrines (“them” is plural).
 This “coming” is not at the rapture or the appearing, but an immediate governmental dealing with these ones by the Lord.

 ¶ 17 He that has an ear, let him hear what the Spirit says to the assemblies.
 To him that overcomes, to him will I give of the hidden manna; and I will give to him a white stone, and on the stone a new name written, which no one knows but he that receives itv.17 Message to the Overcomer.
 The overcomer is promised a portion of “the hidden manna”, which is a contrast with eating things offered to idols.
 Manna generally is a type of Christ, who said “I am the living bread which came down from heaven” (John 6:51).
 Jesus showed that, as a man on the earth, He was the antitype of the manna that fed Israel in the wilderness.
 We can and must feed on Christ in this way, occupying ourselves with Him in His humility and perfect grace.
 The manna ceased when Israel entered the land of Canaan.
 The hidden manna (Ex.
 16:33) was a special sample of manna that was put into the ark of the covenant “before the Lord”, where it remained until the ark was taken away.
 It was reserved for heaven’s delight.
 How much of the life of Christ is recorded in the gospels?
 Very little (John 21:25).
-There was in the pathway of Christ that was for the eye of His Father.
+There was that in the pathway of Christ that was for the eye of His Father.
 The hidden manna therefore speaks of a future enjoyment of Christ in His pathway down here, which we will have in heaven after the struggles are over, when we will have the vantagepoint of heaven.
-We will have a greater appreciation of His pathway in that day than we do now!
+We will have a greater appreciation of our Lord’s pathway in that day than we do now!
 The “white stone” is a figure taken from Roman culture.
 Stones were used in voting, etc., and a white stone symbolized approval or agreement.
 For the overcomer, a white stone with a secret name is the expression of Christ’s personal approval of our walk as overcomers; secretly between us and the Lord.

 Thyatira: The Church Ruled the World – Dark Ages

 22 Behold, I cast her into a bed, and those that commit adultery with her into great tribulation, unless they repent of her works, 23 and her children will I kill with death; and all the assemblies shall know that “I” am he that searches the reins and the hearts; and I will give to you each according to your works. vv-22-23 Warning.
 The full details of the judgment of Jezebel are given in Rev. 17-18.
 Notice that she is pictured as a mother.
 The true church is called the bride and the wife of Christ, but never a mother.
 Later we find that the false church is called “the mother of harlots”.
-Let us remember that the ecumenical movement is nothing less that the mother of harlots calling her children home.
+Let us remember that the ecumenical movement is nothing less that the mother of harlots calling her daughters home.
 Three classes are judged:

 1. Jezebel herself, who represents the false system.